lambdaclass/cairo-vm/README.md

 ### WebAssembly

-cairo-rs is compatible with WebAssembly, doesn't implement any bindings to it.
+While cairo-rs is compatible with WebAssembly, it doesn't implement any bindings to it.
 Instead, create a new WebAssembly crate with cairo-rs as a dependency and implement the required functionality there.

 Since `mimalloc` is not automatically compilable to WebAssembly, the cairo-rs